benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 NOTES:

 - But it's not the end of the world
-  - Because React Testing Library has entered the chat
+  - Because... _React Testing Library has entered the chat_
 - Kent C. Dodds created React Testing Library just over 4 years ago
-  - Well before these technical issues with Enzyme, RTL had already become more popular
+  - RTL has already become more popular than Enzyme well before these issues IMO
-  - If not in raw downloads, definitely in preference
+  - If not in raw downloads, then definitely in preference
-  - Many people have already migrated over because of the better experience (which we'll talk about)
+  - Many people have already migrated over because of the better experience
-- RTL's guiding principle is that React tests should closely resemble how the web page is used
+- RTL's guiding principle is that React tests should resemble how the web page is used
-  - It's API is designed to accomplish that and almost prevent testing internals
+  - It's API is designed to accomplish that and prevent us from testing internals
 - It still works w/ newer versions of React because it doesn't rely on React internals
-- **How many people here are using RTL?**
+- **✋🏾 How many people here are using RTL?**

 =====